tocco/tocco-client/packages/app-extensions/README.md

 Utils for redux forms (`redux-form`).

 #### formData
-Helps connection field with logic and data such as relation entities from remote and select fields.
+Helps connect fields with logic and data such as relation entities from remote and select fields.

 Import: